 This machine can easily switch from lightweight to heavy materials without affecting thread tension because of the needle-thread take-up mechanism and a looper thread take-up mechanism.
 The machine comes with both lower and upper bar bushings of the needle air unit to add to its list of features.

 Among the list of features, the unique dual tension control system automatically adjusts the tension of the threads according to the material you are working with.
-The dog feeds can also be adjusted according to your preference; back latching function along with the 7000 SPM creates perfect stitching using any material in a short amount of time.
+The dog feeds can also be adjusted according to your preference; the back latching function along with the 7000 SPM creates perfect stitching using any material in a short amount of time.
 At this price, you get a heavy-duty metal work table, a stand, light, and all other mechanical components with the machine.

 - Quiet and durable Motor (little loud at high speeds).